Countries and regions

 Association of South East Asian Nations (ASEAN)

-The EU remains open to start negotiations with other partners in the region and hopes one day to complete these agreements with a region-to-regional trade agreement.
+The EU remains open to start new negotiations with other partners in the region and hopes in the future to complete these agreements with a region-to-regional trade agreement.

 The EU is ASEAN 3rd largest trading partner after China and Japan, accounting for around 13% of ASEAN trade.